ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 You may have noticed a big jump between the 1st iteration [CMT-013](#cmt-013) sample and the 6th iteration [DOAp 1st &middot; EN-000 C](#doap-1st--en-000-c) sample Lorraine, Wandering Warrior.

-The 3rd iteration was printed and distributed publicly, but it wasn't a Lorraine, Wandering Warrior card; it was the <span class="dead-link">[Lorraine, Festive Night](/lorraine-festive-night)</span> Christmas promo.
+The 3rd iteration was printed and distributed publicly, but it wasn't a Lorraine, Wandering Warrior card; it was the [Lorraine, Festive Night](/lorraine-festive-night-samples) Christmas promo.

 The 2nd, 4th and 5th iterations did exist, but they were never made public.
 When queried, one of the Grand Archive developers responded: